mcci-catena/bootloader/README.md

 If an adversary can force a remote code execution attack, the bootloader can probably be compromised; but remote code execution also effectively takes over the system, unless the MPU is used; and that's much more intrusive.
 We feel that should be at a layer above the bootloader.

 Signature checks are slow -- about 10 seconds on an STM32L0 at 32 MHz.
-This is acceptable, as it only happens during a firmware update.
+This is acceptable in MCCI's use cases, as it only happens during a firmware update.

+Although coded for portability, the initial release of the bootloader is specific to the STM32L0.
+The biggest limitation that we're aware of is in the build system, which is not yet prepared for multiple targets.

 ## MCCI / STM32L0 Deployment Details